ipfabric/docs/docs/support/index.md

 ## Callhome

-If your IP Fabric instance has permissions to connect directly to the Internet (specifically to `callhome.ipfabric.io`), you can send our development team any diagnostic data related to parsing errors that may have occurred during your snapshot.
+If your IP Fabric instance has permissions to connect directly to the internet (specifically to `callhome.ipfabric.io` remote port `443/tcp`), you can send our development team any diagnostic data related to parsing errors that may have occurred during your network discovery.

+--8<-- "snippets/allowlist_fqdn.md"

 To send that diagnostic data to the IP Fabric team, select **Send Diagnostics** in the product's **Support** menu:

 ![Diagnostics](diagnostics.png)